EelcoLos/adventofcode21/README.md

 Advent of Code 2021 is a series of [advent calendar](https://dotnet.christmas/2021) puzzles of dotnet.

 ## Getting Started <a name = "getting_started"></a>
-⚠️work in progress
+⚠️ Work in progress
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See [deployment](#deployment) for notes on how to deploy the project on a live system.

 ### Prerequisites
-⚠️work in progress
+⚠️ Work in progress
 What things you need to install the software and how to install them.

 ```